scott-fryxell/scott-fryxell.github.io/content/articles/same.md

 date: 2024-02-16
 img: Scott_Fryxell_Monday, December 25 at 4_53 PM.svg
 ---

+I made a (r)[] eply on hacker news that I want to plant a little firmer in the ground.

 I don't use the nytimes app, though I pay for a subscription I do not accept advertising into my life.
 I think its wrong to let wealthy have a shot at manipulating me.
 I trust the nytimes journalistic standards but not their advertising.

 I don't push this shit on my kid. but I did make a social media app for us to share so she knows what I mean.
 It's the best way I knew how to guarantee she'd understand.
 That's it.
 I don't preach.
 Okay, I try.
 So there politics over.